cakebatterandsprinkles/portfolio-gatsby/src/posts/42-typescript.md

 }
 ```

 So when to let the compiler help you by inferring, and where to use type annotations?
 Simply, if you are going to initialize a variable later, you can use annotations when you are declaring it.
-Also in places where you know the type is going to be inferred as 'any', as this may introduce bugs in the future.
+Also in places where you know the type is going to be inferred as 'any', because this may introduce bugs in the future.

-Some built-in functions such as `JSON.parse()` has the return type of 'any', mainly because they can return several types of values.
+Some built-in functions such as `JSON.parse()` have the return type of 'any', mainly because they can return several types of values.
 The return type of the `JSON.parse()` function heavily depends on the argument it receives, so the compiler cannot do any type checks on the returned value.
-There are times like this where 'any' makes sense, but most of the time the type 'any' should be avoided at all costs, because it renders the type checking feature of the TypeScript compiler useless.
+There are times like this where 'any' makes sense, but most of the time the type 'any' should be avoided at all costs because it renders the type checking feature of the TypeScript compiler useless.

 In some scenarios, a variable might have to hold two or more different types of values, and we do that by using a pipe (|).
 These are called **union types**.
-In most of these cases the type inference will not work us, so we have to use type annotation.
+In most of these cases, the type inference will not work for us, so we have to use type annotation.

 Example: